Budee-Inc/take-home/README.md

 ## What we are looking for
 *Treat it like production code*.

-At the very least, **it should have most of the MVPs and deploy with Heroku, AWS, etc**.
+At the very least, **it should have most of the MVPs and deployed on Heroku, AWS, or other PaaS**.

 **The project should have a clean architecture, maintainable/scalable code, and well commented/documented**.
 Additionally, you should **make frequent commits** to the repository with a concise commit title based on the code change.